tgangwani/Distr-A3C/README.md

 ## Plots

 #### Learning curves
-This shows scaling from 1 to 8 worker nodes, keeping the number of parameter server nodes to 1.
+This shows scaling from 1 to 8 worker nodes for ATARI ```Breakout```, keeping the number of parameter server nodes to 1.

 <img src="./assets/scaling.png" width="400" height="300" />